kittykatattack/learningPixi/README.md

 ```
 Whether or not you choose to add this `delta` value is largely an aestheic choice.
 And the effect will only really be noticeable if your animation is struggling to keep up with a consistent 60 frames per second display rate (which might happen, for example, if it's running on a slow device).
 The rest of the examples in this tutorial won't use this `delta` value, but feel free to use it in your own work if you wish.

-You don't have to use Pixi's ticker to create a game loop.
+You don't have to use Pixi's `Ticker` to create a game loop.
 If you prefer, just use `requestAnimationFrame`, like this:

 ```js
 function gameLoop() {